An image processing tool

 The application interprets a dialect of LISP to automate simple graphical tasks, like resizing, cropping, coloring, and generating procedural imagery.
 You can look at these example files to better understand how this all works.

-The first version of Ronin was produced in Ensenada, Mexico in 2016 after Rekka's Macbook died and photoshop became unusable.
-The first version was designed to work on our Chromebook, it was later re-released upon our arrival in Japan, in 2019.
+The first version of Ronin was produced in Ensenada, Mexico in 2016 after Rekka's Macbook died (see tools ecosystem) and photoshop became unusable.
+The first version was designed to work on our Chromebook.